LangYeastEvoLab/Common-CNVs/README.md

 Make sure **datafr** now has seven appropriately-named columns

+## Running commonCNV.R

 Now run commonCNV.R script, the default window size is 250

-If you want to remove background CNVs, include that data frame as an input after it is created using the above method

 `df.output <- commonCNV(datafr, [window], [background.datafr])`

+If you want to remove background CNVs (eg from a control group), include that data frame as the *background.datafr* input *Note: background.datafr should be formatted using the same procedure listed above in "Importing Control-FREEC CNV files"*